The inferior man conquers others, the superior man conquers himself.

 When trying to establish a new, more beneficial habit, connecting it with an existing habit will facilitate its adoption.
 For instance, with that first cup of coffee or tea in the morning, instead of surfing the internet, one could make it a time to write out and visualize what is to be done that day.
 Through the association of one habit with another, the brain establishes neural connections that double the strength of both habits.

-Habits are frequently linked with certain times of the day, which act as triggers for the habit to kick in.
+Habits are also frequently linked with certain times of the day, which act as triggers for the habit to kick in.
 It’s been shown that if we eat a meal at the same time every day, when that time rolls around, while we might not start drooling like a dog, we do secrete digestive juices and saliva in anticipation.
 Linking up a pre-dinner cocktail or a desert afterwards can quickly become a habit, as can doing some exercises beforehand or taking a walk after dinner.

 When people start exercising, they also change other, unrelated patterns in their lives, often unknowingly.
 Research has shown that people who begin exercising also start eating better and become more productive at work.
 They indulge in other bad habits less and say they feel less stressed.
 “Exercise spills over,” says James Prochaska, a University of Rhode Island researcher.
 “There’s something about it that makes other good habits easier.”